dendinho-e-bolinha/FEUP-FSI/NumberStation3.md

         pass
 ```

-Having the exploit made, we just need to connect to the server, using `nc ctf-fsi.fe.up.pt 6002` and then copying the encrypted flag to the `ENC_FLAG` variable.
+Having the exploit made, we just need to connect to the server, using `nc ctf-fsi.fe.up.pt 6002`, and then copy the encrypted flag to the `ENC_FLAG` variable.
 After that, just execute the exploit and the unencrypted flag will be printed.